 TREATING SNORING PROBLEMS IN ADULTS

 Adults who snore incessantly should have a thorough nose and throat assessment and undergo a sleep study to ascertain the severity of any underlying OSA.
 Treatment using Continuous Positive Airway Pressure (CPAP) and/ or surgery may be advisable.
 CPAP is a special device which drives pressurised air into the patient’s nose and throat to keep his airways open while asleep.
 The most suitable candidates for surgery tend to be those who are not obese, and whose sleep study has not demonstrated severe OSA.
 My patients are usually offered a trial of CPAP to see if they tolerate it.
 Studies have shown that for CPAP to be effective, patients need to keep the CPAP on for a minimum of four hours each night.
 However, some patients may find it uncomfortable.
 If so, we will explore the surgical option after detailed counselling with patients and their families.

 ALL’S WELL WHEN YOU SLEEP WELL

-You should take note that if your spouse snores incessantly, it may be detrimental not only to his own health, but could affect your well being too, if it causes you to suffer constant sleep disruption.
-Recent studies show that repeated nights of poor quality sleep have negative effects on one’s blood sugar level, immune system and mental health, as well as a possibly increased risk of dementia.
-So, treating your spouse’s sleep disorder can potentially benefit the both of you, health wise.
+You should take note that if your spouse snores incessantly, it may be detrimental not only to his own health but could affect your well being too if it causes you to suffer constant sleep disruption.
+Recent studies show that repeated nights of poor quality sleep have negative effects on one’s blood sugar level, immune system, and mental health, as well as a possible increased risk of dementia.
+So, treating your spouse’s sleep disorder can potentially benefit both of you, health-wise.